 - They are mushy.

 There is always debate over whether fresh or frozen lobster tails are better.
-Unfrozen lobster tails may seem like the best choice, but not if refrigerated for several days until they lose their freshness.
-Many lobster tails are flash-frozen with nitrogen which keeps them fresh tasting when thawed and cooked.
+Unfrozen lobster tails may seem like the best choice, but not if they are refrigerated for several days, during which time they lose their freshness.
+Many lobster tails are flash-frozen using nitrogen, which helps preserve their fresh taste when thawed and cooked.
 Whether you buy fresh or frozen ones, always cook them immediately (or as soon as you defrost them) to prevent them from aging in the refrigerator.

 How to Thaw Lobster Tails